 The filter option really comes in handy when combining several conditions.
 Let's assume you want to get an overview of all ideas you had in the past week.
 If you have tagged the respective sheets with a keyword “Ideas”, you can first add a condition that searches for this keyword.
 Then, you'd need to create a second condition that only includes works from the last week.
 To achieve the desired result, make sure to check “Match all conditions” in the upper part of the popover.
 (If “Match all conditions” is not checked, Ulysses will list all sheets matching at least one of your filter conditions.)

 Any filter you assign to a certain group will filter all of the items and subgroups therein.
 What's more, you can drag and drop filters around in your library or right-click to duplicate them.

-Adding a filter on Ulysses for iPad or iPhone is just as easy as on Mac.
-Swipe left on the group you’d like the filter to be in, tap the … icon and select “New Filter…”.
+Adding a filter on iPad or iPhone is just as easy as on Mac.
+Select the group you’d like the filter to be in, tap the + icon and select “New Filter…”.
 Now you can select a title for your filter, choose an icon and set your conditions.

 Filters can help you to effectively manage a large volume of text.
 Have fun filtering!